Exponential Savings in Agnostic Active Learning through Abstention

 implying

 The formal description of the algorithm of Theorem \ref{thm:fin_dim} is as follows. +5pt

-+5pt The full proof of Theorem \ref{thm:fin_dim} appears in Appendix \ref{sec:fin_dim_proof}.
-Finally, we remark that the algorithm of Theorem \ref{thm:fin_dim} is improper.
-That is, $\widehat f$ is not necessarily in $\F$. \citet[Theorem 13]{Bendavid14} show that in passive learning with deterministic labeling, it is necessary to use improper learning algorithms to obtain the optimal sample complexity.
-A natural question is to understand if it is also the case in the context of Theorem \ref{thm:fin_dim}.
++5pt The full proof of Theorem \ref{thm:fin_dim} appears in Appendix \ref{sec:fin_dim_proof}. \begin{Remark} The algorithm of Theorem \ref{thm:fin_dim} is improper.
+This means that the classifer $\widehat f$ is not necessarily in $\F$. \citet[Corollary 13]{Bendavid14} show that in passive learning with deterministic labeling, it is necessary to use improper learning algorithms to obtain the optimal sample complexity.
+A natural question is to understand if it is also the case in the context of Theorem \ref{thm:fin_dim}. \end{Remark}